<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=998375496925788&amp;ev=PageView&amp;noscript=1">

 Making a decision about which is the best route for you will depend largely on how important you feel localisation is for your network.

-A good DAM system should provide retailers with all the materials they need to start advertising with an element of consistency and brand compliancy.
+A good Asset Library or DAM system should provide your local partners with all the materials they need to start advertising with an element of consistency and brand compliancy.
 It’s far better than leaving them to find their own way.

-But a first class MAM, with an engaging team behind it, can take them to a professional-level when it comes to executing locally-relevant, personalised marketing that uses proven planning, strategy and media options to fully leverage your national and global messaging and ensure the customers’ journey is totally joined up.
+But a first class Local Marketing Hub or MAM, with an engaging team behind it, can take them to a professional-level when it comes to executing locally-relevant, personalised marketing that uses proven planning, strategy and media options to fully leverage your national and global messaging and ensure the customers’ journey is totally joined up.

 Our Webinar: Precision Local Marketing walks you through the options that might suit your brand, just click the link below to see it now.